joecity/jekyll-now/_posts/2015-01-26-product-owner.md

 ## What is a Product Owner?

-The Product Owner is a corner stone of the team.
 With numerous responsibilities, there are a number of different thoughts our there about what defines them, and what is involved with the role.
 I think though there is one key attribute that defines the product owner:

 > The person who is ultimately responsible for the direction and success of the product